runadock/docs/docs/DevelopersGuide.md

 Sign in
 -------

-To sign in into RunADock you have to use your username or email address of your GitHub account.
+To sign in into runadock you have to use your username or email address of your GitHub account.
 With this information we will direct you to the GitHub login using the OAuth2 functionality.
-With the login to GitHub you give the permission that RunADock is allowed to use your GitHub account information.
-After your confirmation you will be redirected back to RunADock and we will create your RunADock account and send you an email with a confirmation link.
+With the login to GitHub you give the permission that runadock is allowed to use your GitHub account information.
+After your confirmation you will be redirected back to runadock and we will create your runadock account and send you an email with a confirmation link.
 After clicking the confirmation link we will ask you for your credit card information.
 Only with this information we are able to provide you the full service including the 120 minutes free of charge.

 Authorization key
 -----------------

-You need an authorization key to run docker containers using our RunADock interfaces.
+You need an authorization key to run docker containers using our runadock interfaces.
 You can find your authorization key after successful sign up within the Token menu.
 At the Token site you can create additional tokens, and also delete tokens.

 CLI
 ---

-We provide you a CLI for using our RunADock.
+We provide you a CLI for using our runadock.
 You can find a CLI for Windows, Mac/OS, and Linux.
 There are two possibilities to get the CLI:

   - download and unzip the CLI of your need from our mainpage <https://runadock.io>
   - copy the CLI from our github project using the git clone command with the address https://github.com/runadock/runadock-cli